There's way more to do on walks than run back and forth.

 Start by throwing the ball so the dog can easily see it.
 Then you can build up to throwing the ball into different areas and surfaces.
 Long grass is a really good one for this.
 Ensure that you keep the game at a level the dog is able to complete and enjoy.
 This can easily become frustrating which will not be a benefit to the dog.
 Mix it up.
 Just because your dog can find harder hides does not mean they will not enjoy the odd easy to find ball too.

 Dogs love sniffing!
-They have 300 olfactory receptors in their noses, we have around 6 million.
+They have 220 million olfactory receptors in their noses (some more!), we have around 6 million.
 The part of the dogs brain that analyses smell is about 40 times great than ours.
 Their sense of smell is quite frankly epic!
 Dogs will lobe to go out and sniff any way.
 But you could make it more fun by placing things out on the walk for them to find.

 You could do this by just dropping odd things around whilst you are out, such as ball, a scented cloth, a sneaky cocktail sausage.
 Or you could use several Tupperware boxes with a hole in containing different scents.
 It could be anything, as long as it is dog friendly - spices, stinky socks, different foods, rubber…only your imagination limits you.

 This is so much fun to watch and a real role reversal.
 The choice walk is exactly what is sounds like, your dog chooses were to go and guides you, instead of the opposite way around.
 This works best if you are somewhere safe for your dog to choose the direction, without too much interference from you.
 A secure field or quiet park are ideal.
 If it is not fully enclosed, then you could attach a longline (a static long lead) to give the dog the feeling of freedom.